davea42/tsearch-code/README.md

 (2nd Ed) and Sedgewick 4th Edition (see more detailed references below).

 All the code here is implemented by me.
 I have never read the source to any other implementations of the tsearch algorithms or interfaces so this is a clean-room implementation.

 The hash version weakens the correspondence to tree based tsearch because, well, it's not a tree.
 So twalk() behaves differently than a tree-based version and and has a special requirement at initialization.

 Non-GNU libc usually has no tdestroy().
 The set of functions here provides a tdestroy() for all the tree/hash function sets here.

+## The tsearch variants

+Binary tree is the simplest tree implementation but it has poor performance if records are added in sorted order.

+Binary tree with Eppinger delete is nearly the same but deletes are modified to affect the tree structure for improved performance.
+Knuth mentions this variation.
+Its performance is essentially like binary tree.

+Balanced binary tree is the sort of canonical form and is what Knuth describes in detail.

+Red black tree is an invention of Sedgewick which attempts to simplify the logic.

+Hashing (non-tree) is one of the many ways to implement a hashing searchable store.
+Designed by me.

 ## Why tsearch?
 The interfaces are of a well-known design.
 While the interfaces are based on an obsolete style of writing interfaces, they are a known set.
 So the routines provided here are a direct substitution.